tomaszprasolek/AZ204-DocumentVault/README.md

 > Project created in purpose to learn some things needed to pass AZ-204 exam.

-## Technologies used
+## Features

-I create the ASP.Net Core Web application (Razor Pages).
+I created the ASP.Net Core Web application (Razor Pages).
 This very very simple files storage like OneDrive.

 Features:
 - Authorization: only logged in user can use it.
 Only users from my domain: `tomaszprasolekgmail.onmicrosoft.com` can log in.